ymittal/hana/README.md

 # Hana

 Hana is an research-based productivity application built for Android.
-This project was developed for CSCI 205: Software Engineering & Design course during Fall 2016 at Bucknell University.
+This app was developed for CSCI 205: Software Engineering & Design course during Fall 2016 at Bucknell University.

 ## Files